 Web design as a concept refers to the *process* of creating the front-end (what the visitor of your website sees) of your coffee website.

-It's one part of what digital professionals call web development and includes focus on user experience, aesthetics, flow, formatting etc..
+It's one part of building a website (along with web development) and includes focus on user experience, aesthetics, flow, formatting etc..

-Web design, in the context of selling coffee, is really about blending the look and feel of your website with customer-centric functionality.
+Web design, in the context of building websites for coffee shops, is really about blending the look and feel of your website with customer-centric functionality.

 This article will cover the basic elements of web design and how they impact your coffee shop website.